 Edge of Frame aims to stimulate artistic discourse around experimental animation, focusing on work at the intersection of animation, experimental film and artists’ moving image.
 Beginning as a blog in 2013 and extending into screening events in 2016, it seeks to celebrate this incredibly rich and vibrant, yet often marginalised and hard to define art form.

 Edge of Frame is run by Edwin Rostron, an artist, animator, writer and curator based in London.
 He studied Fine Art at Sheffield Hallam University and Animation at the Royal College of Art.
 His work has been shown in exhibitions and film festivals around the world including Ann Arbor Film Festival, Pictoplasma, Fourth Wall Festival, and Eyeworks Festival of Experimental Animation.
-He has taught Animation at Kingston University, and is currently a visiting lecturer at the Royal College of Art.
+He has taught Animation at Kingston University, and is a tutor at the Royal College of Art.
 He is the editor and principal writer for the Edge of Frame blog, and programmes Edge of Frame screening events.

 EDGE OF FRAME BLOG

 Annapurna Kumar is an internationally-shown independent animator based in Southern California whose primary working methods are frame-by-frame drawing, CGI, and reprinting.
 She is a 2017 MFA candidate in the Experimental Animation program at CalArts.
 She currently co-teaches animation classes to high school students and hopes to continue her career in arts education after graduation.
 Her current film has been in production for two years and is loosely inspired by the physics of holographic data storage.

 Timothy David Orme

 Timothy David Orme is a writer, filmmaker, and educator.
 His animated films have shown at experimental and conventional festivals worldwide.
 When possible, his films are available on his website: www.timothydavidorme.com.